Managing investment risk

 Investing is often talked about as a long-term commitment of 5 to 10 years or more.
 With a long-term commitment, equities usually provide better returns than cash, bonds and property.
 However, share prices can move up and down on a daily basis, sometimes very sharply.
 These sudden price fluctuations mean that of the four main asset classes, equities are generally considered to have the highest level of investment risk.

-For more information on these asset types read our guide or speak to an adviser.
+For more information on these asset types speak to an adviser.

 The value of your investment can go down as well as up and you may get back less than you invest.
 Tax rules depend on the type of investment and individual circumstances and may change.